Ariel-Perez/openai-xor/README.md

 # OpenAI XOR

-Warm-up exercise from OpenAI's (Requests for Research)[https://blog.openai.com/requests-for-research-2/].
+Warm-up exercise from OpenAI's [Requests for Research](https://blog.openai.com/requests-for-research-2/).

 ### Task
 Train an LSTM to solve the XOR problem: that is, given a sequence of bits, determine its parity.
 The LSTM should consume the sequence, one bit at a time, and then output the correct answer at the sequence’s end.
 Test the two approaches below: